A 500 Internal Server Error

 5 primary causes of the 500 Internal Server Error appropriate for WordPress

 What’s most important is a 500 Internal Server Error can be eliminated.
 First up, five main reasons for such a WordPress-type inherent web server situation should be identified.
-Look at the list of all potential options that cause 500 Internal Server Error and detailed description for each cause of error occurrence.
+Look at the list of all potential options that cause 500 Internal Server Error and a detailed description for each cause of error occurrence.

 Web server misconfiguration

 It does not matter what kind of server you have – it can be both Apache and IIS.
 If misconfiguration caused by improper directives takes place, a 500 Internal Server Error can occur.
-It is worth noting that hosting support often sends error notification without a data check.
+It is worth noting that hosting support often sends error notifications without a data check.
 Be ready to find the resolution yourself.
 Try to fix the problem with the help of a web host diagnosis.

 Wrong permissions for folders and files